MAJESKE HOME INSPECTION SERVICES

 Please allow for about 1.5 to 3.0 hours to complete the inspection.
 Wear comfortable clothes and feel free to ask as many questions as you want.
 We will go around and through the property together so that you will have a good idea of the condition of the home by the end of the inspection.
 A link to download the inspection report to your computer will be sent to your e-mail immediately upon the completion of the inspection.

-Payment in the form of a check, cash or credit card ($10.00 fee for credit card) is required at the end of the inspection.
+Payment in the form of a check, cash or credit card is required at the end of the inspection unless other arrangements are made.

 MAJESKE HOME INSPECTION SERVICES INSPECTION AGREEMENT